Last updated on February 15th, 2021

-- 1/2 cup grated Parmigiano
+- 1/2 cup finely grated Parmigiano cheese

-- A pinch of red pepper flakes
+- 1 pinch red pepper flakes

-- salt and black pepper
+- black pepper

-Grind scapes, basil and walnuts in a food processor or mash with a mortar and pestle until the herbs and nuts dissolve into a smooth paste.
+- Grind scapes, basil, and walnuts in a food processor or mash with a mortar and pestle until the herbs and nuts dissolve into a smooth paste.